Backup Strategies for Wedding Photographers

 One other practice I employ is to retain one set of cards until after the wedding or portrait is fully edited and delivered.
 Years ago, memory cards were quite expensive, but these days they are very reasonably priced, and it's cheap insurance to have enough cards on hand to enable you to stash away the second set of cards until you are certain they are no longer needed.
 I shoot RAW to both cards, and I specifically retain the second set of cards (not the ones that were originally copied to the computer), just in case there are instances of corrupt images on the first set that somehow went unnoticed initially.
 Retaining that same set of cards would offer limited benefit in that scenario.

 I used to handle the retention of these cards by simply placing them loose in small plastic bin (of which I have several, to keep my cards organized).
 The problem with this is that once every few months or so, when I needed to free up some cards for reuse, I'd have to plug all of these cards in and check them to see if the images on them were for a wedding that had been completed and delivered (and so were eligible to be reused) or one that was still being edited (so they still needed to be retained).
 Seeking a better solution, I came across an SD card case with several dozen slots for holding cards (vertically).

 This kind of arrangement simplifies things for me.
 Cards are added to this case starting from the right side.

-As a result, cards from the most recent wedding are in the leftmost slots, with older ones toward the right.
+As a result, cards from the most recent wedding are placed working toward the leftmost slots, with older ones toward the right.
 Periodically, as this case fills up, I remove some of the cards from the rightmost slots, and I shift all the cards over to fill that space, with cards from the most current wedding being placed in the newly freed up slots on the left side.
 The older cards are moved to a plastic bin of cards that are ready for reuse (because of the number of slots in the case, by the time a card has worked its way all the way across the case, a couple of months will typically have passed, which means the wedding has likely been completed and delivered, though I do confirm this before erasing and reusing).

 To be fair, the protection from data loss that having dual card slots gives you is by no means absolute, as it's still possible for an upstream glitch within the camera to affect an image before it's written, leading to a corrupt file on both cards.
 There have been several reports of Canon bodies exhibiting this problem.
 I suppose it's also hypothetically possible for a severe camera malfunction to damage the data that had previously been written to both cards, and there's an extremely remote possibility that both cards could be defective or otherwise somehow suffer data loss simultaneously.